Punjabi Kadhi Pakoda Recipe

 Next step is optional but I highly recommend that and cut strips of papad and deep fry in hot oil.
 Keep them aside and use later for garnishing the kadhi.

-To Prepare Kadhi
+To Prepare Yogurt Kadhi

 To make batter for the kadhi in a bowl mix yogurt, salt, turmeric, red chilli powder and whisk it.